Gigaspaces/xap-docs/site/content/xap100/java-tutorial-part2.markdown

 {{% /tab %}}
 {{% /tabs %}}

-After you execute the above command, open a browser and goto to `http://your_host:8099` and the login screen for the admin application will open up.
+After you execute the above command, open a browser and goto  `http://your_host:8099` and the login screen for the admin application will open up.
 The following screen shots will demonstrate some of the UI features: (no username and password needed)

 {{%section%}}